wp-plugins/tabbed-login/readme.txt

 * Romanian - Luke Twister <greendark@gmail.com>
 * Portuguese - <atendimento@nsgames.com.br>
 * Greek - ΑΚΗΣ ΜΑΝΩΛΟΠΟΥΛΟΣ <akis_manolopoulos@hotmail.com>
+* Thai - kittiphum chompoopan <kittipnm@gmail.com>
+* Czech - Miroslav Rybníček <mrybnicek@centrum.cz>

 == Installation ==

 = First time installation instructions =

    1. Unzip and upload the 'tabbed-login' folder to your wordpress plug-in directory.
-   2. Activate the plug-in.
+   1. Activate the plug-in.
-   3. For a sidebar widget: Goto the Appearance > widgets tab - Drag the widget into a sidebar and save!
+   1. For a sidebar widget: Goto the Appearance > widgets tab - Drag the widget into a sidebar and save!

    or

-   1. Login to your site.
+   2. Login to your site.
    2. Go to Plug-ins > Add New > Upload.
-   3. Select the plug-in ZIP file and click Upload.
+   2. Select the plug-in ZIP file and click Upload.
-   4. Activate the plug-in.
+   2. Activate the plug-in.
-   5. For a sidebar widget: Goto the Appearance > widgets tab - Drag the widget into a sidebar and save!
+   2. For a sidebar widget: Goto the Appearance > widgets tab - Drag the widget into a sidebar and save!

 == Frequently Asked Questions ==